tibs/fish-and-chips-and-kafka-talk/slides.rst

 Kafka,
 are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries

-OpenSearch and
-PostgreSQL,
-are trademarks and property of their respective owners.
+Postgres and PostgreSQL are trademarks or registered trademarks of the PostgreSQL Community Association of Canada, and used with their permission

 ..
-I think I can omit the ``*`` in the context of the slides
+I think I can omit the Redis ``*`` in the context of the slides

 Redis is a registered trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd.